SamScholefield/empty-project/README.md

 ### Angular Material

-#### Custom theme and theme switching
+#### Component module

-* Components are loaded from `material.module.ts` (warning: bloated file) Add and remove components as necessary
+Components are loaded from `material.module.ts` (warning: bloated file).
+Add and remove components as necessary.

+#### Custom theme colors

-* Custom theming via `custom-theme.scss`
+Custom theming color choice via `custom-theme.scss`.
 Customise a light and a dark theme from this file.
-Currently, as theme switching is done on a checkbox, it is limited to default or option theme only
+Currently, as theme switching is done on a checkbox, it is limited to default or 1 option theme only.

+#### Custom theme switch

-* Theme switching on checkbox via `theming.component.ts` and `theming.service.ts`
+Theme switching is done using a checkbox via `theming.component.ts` and `theming.service.ts` using `class={{themeClass}}` in the container element (`app.component.html`).

-  This component can be placed anywhere (eg. `../users/:id/settings`) and will communicate the theme switch via service
+`theming.component.ts` can be placed anywhere (eg. `../users/:id/settings`) and will communicate the theme switch via service.

+WARNING: This is my first service/observable/subscription and I can tell it's all sorts of wrong, but it works so hopefully it'll improve over time

 TODO: Get user theme preference on init